 Occasionally a psychologist disagrees with a decision made by the insurance carrier.
-(Examples include denial of an application for a new policy, non-renewals, cancellations, and claims coverage disputes).
+(Examples include denial of an application for a new policy, non-renewals, cancellations, and claims coverage disputes.)
 The insured may request a case review from The Trust regarding the carrier's adverse decision.
 The Trust requests a release waiver from the insured (by sending the insured a waiver form), and may also request sufficient additional information from the insured to adequately review the case.
-After evaluating the material on which the carrier based its determination, supplemented by any information the psychologist provides, The Trust confers with the carrier.
+After evaluating the material on which the carrier based its determination, supplemented by any information the psychologist provides, The Trust confers with the insurance carrier.

 Who is eligible for a case review?

-Any policyholder who is affected by a decision made by a Trust-endorsed or sponsored carrier may use the case review process to appeal any action by the carrier.
+Any policyholder who is affected by a decision made by a Trust-endorsed or sponsored carrier may use the case review process to appeal any action by the insurance carrier.